-Weight loss surgery is a big decision that must be weighed carefully.
-Yes, it comes with major advantages, like promotion of a healthier lifestyle.
-But making the decision to undergo surgery takes significant evaluation of the pros and cons.
+Weight loss surgery is a big decision that you must weigh carefully.
+Yes, it comes with major advantages, like promoting a healthier lifestyle and the ability for you to meet your weight loss goals finally.
+But deciding to undergo surgery takes a significant evaluation of the pros and cons.

 The gastric bypass procedure is the most common weight loss surgery.
 It involves the reattachment of the small intestine to a newly created stomach pouch.
 A sleeve gastrectomy, also a popular option, requires the removal of a portion of the stomach.

 If you’re asking if bariatric surgery is reversible, you should know that these changes are typically considered permanent.
 While some surgeons may be willing to make adjustments in serious situations, most assume that a successful procedure will last a lifetime.

 However, there are exceptions, and some surgeries have the potential for changes and reversals down the road.

 Despite the assumed permanence of most weight loss procedures, circumstances can arise that may warrant a reversal.
 To qualify, patients must be in good health with a legitimate need for a revision, as a reversal is still a surgical procedure.

 For patients seeking a reversible option, adjustable gastric banding is the most temporary of all procedures.
 This surgery places a small band around the stomach to shrink its size.
 This means the procedure does not require any surgical adjustments or incisions within the digestive tract.
 This can be valuable for patients who regain weight following their procedure.
 Simple revision surgery can reposition or remove the band altogether if the situation warrants it.

 Although not common, gastric bypass procedures can also be revised.
 However, the risks of these surgeries are higher than the initial procedure.
 Due to removing a section of the stomach, sleeve gastrectomy procedures cannot be altered once complete.

 What Else Should I Know About Bariatric Surgery?